beskay/gas-guide/OPTIMIZATIONS.md

 ### Storage related

-Since storage operations are among the most expensive opcodes, there is also the most potential to save gas costs.
+Since storage operations are among the most expensive instructions, there is also the most potential to save gas.

 - [Dont initialize default variables](#dont-initialize-default-variables)
 - [Storage packing](#storage-packing)